Jack Carlson (rowing): Design and fashion

-The brand is known for its celebrity clientele and has been featured in Vogue, Esquire, The New York Times, and other publications.
+Carlson is known for combining elements from the worlds of tailoring, sportswear, and streetwear in unusual ways, and the brand has been featured in Vogue, Esquire, The New York Times, and other publications.
 GQ described it as "the brand that's saving prep by kicking down its walls," and Men's Journal as "classic British and Ivy League iconography with a post-modern, punk twist."
-Carlson is known for combining elements from the worlds of tailoring, sportswear, and streetwear in unusual ways, and he has designed collaborations with Seiko, Barbour, Umbro, Sperry Top-Sider, J. Crew, Harry's Bar, the NBA, and FILA.